PATH Intl. CEUs 5 DE; 2CR

 - Putting it all together to be able to effectively provide a safe but challenging equine experience for the client.

-- As a stand-alone lecture for continuing education purposes
+- A stand-alone lecture for continuing education purposes

-- As part of the 7-day Disability Module
+- As part of the Disability Module (see below)